tier4/caret_doc/docs/visualization/visualization_api/communication_information.md

 # Communication Information

 CARET can visualize the communication frequency, period, and latency.
+This document describes sample visualization scripts for them.
-Execute these commands in advance.
+Execute these commands before each section.

 ```python
 from caret_analyze.plot import Plot